Thomas Francis Brennan: Auxiliary Bishop of St. John's

-In September 1893, Pope Pius X appointed Brennan as an auxiliary bishop of the Diocese of St. John's.In December 1893, after the death of Bishop Thomas Joseph Power, Brennan falsely claimed to be administrator of the diocese.
+In September 1893, Pope Pius X appointed Brennan as an auxiliary bishop of the Diocese of St. John's.
+In December 1893, after the death of Bishop Thomas Joseph Power, Brennan falsely claimed to be administrator of the diocese.
 However, he was overruled by Cardinal Mieczysław Halka-Ledóchowski.

 Brennan's contentious relationship with the Newfoundland clergy led more than 20 priests to petition Ledóchowski in June 1894 to remove Brennan as auxiliary bishop.

 Removal from office and legacy

 Brennan was recalled to Rome in 1904, where he retired at age 50 to the Monastery of Grottaferrata.
 On October 7, 1905, he was officially relieved of his duties in Newfoundland and given the honorary title of titular bishop of Caesarea in Mauretania.

 Thomas Brennan died at Grottaferrata, Lazio, in Italy on March 20, 1916, at age 62.
-He is buried in the cemetery of Frascati, in an ornate tomb fashioned like an ancient temple fallen into ruin.
+He is buried in the cemetery of Frascati.